 #3 Never depend on gadgets

 I can’t even begin to emphasise how I-M-P-O-R-T-A-N-T these lifesavers are.
 Most of the things you do all day mostly/completely involve these brilliant inventions.
 BUT.
 If they bail out on you, and more often than not they do, the emotional upheaval is too much to cope with (refer earlier post titled ‘My World On A Fingernail Sized Piece Of Plastic‘ ).
-So spare yourself all the trouble and alwaaays have a plan B. Backup.
+So spare yourself all the trouble and alwaaays have a plan B. Back that shit up.

 Use a paper and pen to jot down mega-important stuff (for those who don’t recall, a paper is a delightfully thin, flexible writing surface that you can fold up and stash anywhere).
 You should also make use of these cloud storage thingies, they’re definitely here to stay!
 Imagine, all your data hovering safely on a cloud somewhere far away, technology is something, eh?